spiffe/spire-controller-manager/README.md

 The `hint` field is supported as of SPIRE 1.6.3.

 The `jwt_svid_ttl` field is supported as of SPIRE 1.5.0.

+The `store_svid` field is supported as of SPIRE 1.1.0.

 ## Demo